-5.4 Finally the Table below shows the aircraft types which produce the highest average L{ASmax} noise levels.
-It can be seen that for most of these the number of aircraft noise events is very small, and several of them are overflights by helicopters and light aircraft.
+Finally the Table below shows the 12 aircraft types which produce the highest average L{ASmax} noise levels.
+It can be seen that for most of these the number of aircraft noise events is very small, and some of them are overflights by helicopters and light aircraft.
+The helicopter activity is not associated with Gatwick Airport.